pandas-dev/pandas/doc/source/development/contributing_environment.rst

 **macOS**

-To use the ``mamba``-based compilers, you will need to install the Developer Tools using ``xcode-select --install``.
+To use the :ref:`mamba <contributing.mamba>`-based compilers, you will need to install the Developer Tools using ``xcode-select --install``.
 Otherwise information about compiler installation can be found here: https://devguide.python.org/setup/#macos

 **Linux**

-For Linux-based ``mamba`` installations, you won't have to install any additional components outside of the mamba environment.
+For Linux-based :ref:`mamba <contributing.mamba>` installations, you won't have to install any additional components outside of the mamba environment.
 The instructions below are only needed if your setup isn't based on mamba environments.